rnmapbox/maps/docs/FillLayer.md

 ### Description

-The transition affecting any changes to this layer’s fillPattern propery.
+The transition affecting any changes to this layer’s fillPattern property.

 ### Type